cogtoolslab/compositional-abstractions/behavioral_experiments/README.md

 * remove practice trials from cumulative score
 * bonus changed to reflect advertised amount (10, 6, 2 cents)
 * sending cumulative score to MTruk
+* Bugs:
+  * Need to parseInt cumulative Bonus when sending to server